What Is Well Point System?

 Types of Well Point System

-There are two types of well point dewatering systems to remove subsoil water namely,
+The following are two main types of well point systems.

-These systems are briefly described in the followings;
+These systems are briefly described in the following;

 1. Single Stage Well Point System

-- A single-stage wel lpoint system consists of a pipe about 1m long and 50mm in diameter.
-It has perforations, which are covered with a screen to prevent clogging of silt particles in it.
+A Single level well point is prepared by a 50 mm dia and 1 m long pipe.
+It has perforations, which are protected with a fine screen to prevent clogging of silt particles in it.

-- A functional diagram of the single-stage well point system is shown in the below figure.
+A systematic diagram of the well point system is shown in fig,

-The setup of the system is shown in below figure,
+The setup of the system is shown below figure,

 Application of Well Point System